How To Convert From Mass To Moles

 This simple calculation allows you to accurately determine the number of moles of a substance from its mass, enabling you to perform a wide range of chemical calculations.

 The mole concept was developed over time, with key contributions from several scientists.
-In the early 19th century, John Dalton's work on atomic theory laid the groundwork for understanding the quantitative relationships between elements in chemical reactions.
+Plus, in the early 19th century, John Dalton's work on atomic theory laid the groundwork for understanding the quantitative relationships between elements in chemical reactions.
 Later, Amedeo Avogadro proposed that equal volumes of gases at the same temperature and pressure contain the same number of molecules, a concept that eventually led to the determination of Avogadro's number.
 The term "mole" was first introduced by Wilhelm Ostwald in 1896.

 Trends and Latest Developments in Mole Conversions